tailcallhq/tailcallhq.github.io/blog/api-strategy-2024-08-13.md

 Example: Uber's API strategy allows them to integrate their services with numerous partners, from Google Maps for navigation to Spotify for in-ride entertainment, creating a unique and comprehensive user experience.

-## V. Key Components of a Successful API Strategy
+## IV.
+Key Components of a Successful API Strategy

 A successful API strategy comprises several key components: